 Federal Workers

-In Saskatchewan, federal workers are entitled to $17.30 per hour starting April 1, 2024.
+In Saskatchewan, federal workers are entitled to $17.30 per hour as of April 1, 2024.
 The federal minimum wage applies to workers who are federally regulated by the government, such as postal workers, banks, and federal Crown corporations.

 Curious About The Minimum Wage Across Canada?